Seismic Wavefield Reconstruction based on Compressed Sensing using Data-Driven Reduced-Order Model: Results and Discussion

 Figures~\ref{fig:wavefield_out_noisefree} and \ref{fig:wavefield_in_noisefree} show the comparison of the reference and reconstructed wavefields at a certain time with a smaller number of observation sites.
 The distributions of the acceleration in the horizontal directions were estimated from the signal observed by the selected observation sites.
 The observation sites were selected randomly or by the DG-vec method.
 The number of selected observation sites was $p=3$ for the case of the hypocentral region 1 and was $p=8$ for the case of the hypocentral region 2.
+These numbers of observation sites are the condition where the difference in the wavefield reconstructed with the observation sites selected by the random selection and the DG-vec method is large.
+The same conditions are also applied in the case of the reconstruction with noise-contaminated observations.
 The reconstructed wavefields estimated from all observation sites are also displayed.

 The reconstructed wavefield obtained by our framework is very similar to the reference data when all observation sites are used.
 The overall characteristics of the wavefield can be reproduced even when the number of observation sites is reduced.
 Therefore, reconstruction of the wavefield based on the ROM and discrete observation works well.